 The tiny particles that make up the bricks of everything do not even have a predetermined position, only a range of possible positions dictated by complex rules of probability.
 And the theoretical physicist Sean Carroll he is completely happy with it.
-He says the fact that tiny particles like electrons and photons don't have a fixed place in the universe is proof that there are many parallel universes.
+He says that the fact that tiny particles like electrons and photons have no fixed place in the universe is proof that there are many parallel universes.
 Some call it Theory of Parallel Universes, but for him it is more of a reality.
 Yes, parallel universes exist, he says with conviction.

 Sean Carroll is a researcher at the Physics Department at California Institute of Technology.
 He has published in magazines such as Nature, Seed, Sky & Telescope e New Scientist.

-“But there is still a lot to do.
-Not all worlds we can imagine come true.
+"But there is still a lot to do.
+Not all the worlds we can imagine come true.
 There are still equations, physical rules, schemes that must be respected.
 I have no identikit of parallel realities, of parallel dimensions or of a parallel universe.
 I don't even know exactly how many universes there are beyond ours.
 If you really want to know, I don't know how many universes there are, how many universes exist.
 But I know that there are other universes, this is certain for me.
 And I know that some possible alternate worlds can come true.
 But not all of them. "

 Carroll has advanced innovative and controversial theories on topics such as the Big Bang and the nature of time.

-Sean Carroll is convinced that the universe did not start in a great explosion but is an infinitely old entity, constantly expanding and in which time can flow "Both forward and backward".
+Sean Carroll is convinced that the universe did not start in a great explosion but is an infinitely old entity, constantly expanding and in which time can flow "both forward and backward".
 His theories about time are collected in a book also published in Italy: "From eternity to here", edited by Adelphi.

 Sean Carroll and his controversial theories on parallel universes, big bangs and the nature of time

 On closer inspection, however, his theories are more "clear" than controversial.
 Nothing to do with those on the holographic universe, to say.